HOW TO BUILD YOUR OWN WEBSITE: A COMPREHENSIVE GUIDE

 The second reason is more technical and equally important: Having only one page is bad for SEO and conversion.
 This basically means doing what you can to ensure that your website appears on the front pages of Google search results.
 You want that!
 And having more than one page means more than one way leading to your site.

 How: It’s very simple.
-Any DIY tool you’ll use for building your website will suggest adding pages to your site.
+Any DIY tool you’ll use for building your website — whether it uses website templates or artificial intelligence — will suggest adding pages to your site.
 Here are the 5 basic pages every SMB site needs:

 Homepage: A branded page that’s like your store window.